◆ Other calculators: File sizes — Time ◆

 This calculator is intended to make bitrate calculations for encoding movies easier.
 Fields used as inputs for a button or edit field are highlighted in green, and output fields in pale yellow.
-When clicking a button or having edited a field, fields updated due to this action will flash bright yellow.
+When pushing a button or having edited a field, fields updated by this action will flash bright yellow.

 Highlighting behaviour differs between desktop and touch browsers due to differences between a cursor- or touch-driven UI.
 If you prefer either or the other, or if touch UI detection should fail, the button below the calculator allows to override it.